Brandon-Schefstad/MovieWatchlist/README.md

 # My Awesome Project
 This application takes a movie input along with a rating and creates a sorted list of movies to watch in order of importance.
+Users are able to click that they have seen a movie, which updates its priority to -1 and crosses it out.

 ![alt text](/images/codePreview1.gif)